 The challenge will be attracting and maintaining clients, so you’ll need to find a way to stand out from the coaching crowd and prove your worth.
 A great website will surely help.

 In the podcast era, you might have thought that blogs had gone out of style.
 You would be wrong.
-The internet is home to more than 600 million blogs, more than 2 million blog posts go online every day, and after years of steady growth, the US is home to about 32 million blogs.
+More than 2 million blog posts go online every day, and after years of steady growth, the US is home to about 32 million blogs.
 Substack, the blog and newsletter platform, recently passed one million subscribers.
-As a result, there is real opportunity for a bold entrepreneur looking to start a blog business and get in this massive market.
+As a result, there is real opportunity for a bold entrepreneur looking to start a blog business and join this massive market, even part-time.

 It requires minimal investment.
 All you really need is a reliable computer and decent wifi.
 The major hurdle is coming up with a concept, an objective or mission for your blog business.
 You might choose generating funds to feed hungry children or delivering crucial news to the people of your city or state.
 Once you’ve found your niche, you’ll need to reach out across your network, LinkedIn, Facebook, Instagram and beyond, looking for all those who write on related subjects and asking them to get on board.
 You could offer discounts, incentives, or rewards to sweeten the deal.